The company's Prada is somebody's last name, and they've been around for 100 years, and they do female clothes with an edge.

 Three global warming stories today.

-There's a there's a press release today from EarthTimes.org actually comes from the Hudson Institute.
+There's a press release today from EarthTimes.org.

 A new analysis.

-More than 300 of the scientists found evidence that one, a natural moderate 1500-year climate cycle has produced more than a dozen global warmings similar to ours since the last ice age.
+More than 300 of the scientists found evidence that, one, a natural, moderate, 1,500-year climate cycle has produced more than a dozen global warmings similar to ours since the last ice age, and or that, two, our modern warming is linked strongly to variations in the sun's irradiance.

 This data and the list of scientists make a mockery of recent claims that a scientific consensus blames humans as the primary cause of global temperature increases since 1850, said senior fellow Dennis Avery at the Hudson Institute.

-Other researchers found evidence that sea levels are failing to rise importantly, that our storms and droughts are becoming fewer and milder with this warming, as they did during previous global warmings, that human deaths will be reduced with warming because cold kills twice as many people as heat, and six that corals, trees, birds, mammals, and butterflies are adapting well to the routine reality of changing climate.
+Other researchers found evidence that sea levels are failing to rise importantly, that our storms and droughts are becoming fewer and milder with this warming, as they did during previous global warmings, that human deaths will be reduced with warming because cold kills twice as many people as heat.

-The names of these five hundred scientists were compiled by Dennis Avery and climate physicist S. Fred Singer, the uh co-authors of the new book, Unstoppable Global Warming Every 1500 Years, and they mainly got these names from the peer-reviewed studies cited in their book.
+The names of these 500 scientists were compiled by Dennis Avery and climate physicist S. Fred Singer, the co-authors of the new book, Unstoppable Global Warming Every 1500 Years.

 A stalagmite is the same thing on the bottom.

-Um so they're studying those things.
+So they're studying those things.

-Uh they're studying pollen, plankton, in the bottom line is this.
+The bottom line is this.

-With either global cooling or Global warming.
+Either global cooling or global warming.

-Every 25 years there's a new cycle.
+Every 25 years, there's a new cycle.

-The conservatives in the UK will propose banning plasma televisions and other energy guzzling electric goods in a report to be unveiled next week.
+The Conservatives in the UK will propose banning plasma televisions and other energy-guzzling electric goods in a report to be unveiled next week.

 The proposals target white goods like fridges and freezers, as well as TVs, personal computers, and DVD players that use too much energy or operate on standby.